mge-engine/mge/docsrc/manual/input/mouse.rst

     ..  cpp:enumerator:: MOUSE_ACTION_DOUBLE_CLICK

-        Alias for `DOUBLE_CLICK`, which may be defined as preprocessor symbol.
+        Alias for :any:`DOUBLE_CLICK`, which may be defined as preprocessor symbol.